 - Babies who have difficulty with rolling, sitting, crawling and walking

-- Toddlers with pigeon toes, bow legs, in-rolling ankles, knock knees.
+- Toddlers with pigeon toes, bow legs, in-rolling ankles, and knock knees.

-- Children who have difficulties with coordination, balance, walking and running
+- Children who have problems with coordination, balance, walking and running

 - Frequent falls, poor balance and coordination